SomeChineseGuy/LoL-Summoner-Lookup/README.md

 ## LoL Summoner name check app

-## Todo list
+## Note
-Send request to the front end.
-Test api call to Riot.
+I wanna to only call each api call only once because calling it more times will use up my very little limited api calls.